 On 10 December 2019 Falcon announced the commencement of the drilling of the horizontal section of the Kyalla 117 N2-1H appraisal well, along with the advancement of the vertical well evaluation.
-The following was noted;
+The JV elected to land the horizontal well within the Lower Kyalla shale, at a depth of ~1800m tvd.